 The diagnosis of HPS is confirmed when laboratory tests reveal the presence and/or increased levels of certain proteins (Hantavirus IgM and/or a rising IgG titer) in blood samples from affected individuals.
 A process called polymerase chain reaction (PCR) may be used to detect a hantavirus and identify which strain has caused the infection.

 Treatment of HPS involves intensive care, including the monitoring of fluid balances, electrolyte balances, and blood pressure.
 Abnormally low levels of oxygen in the blood (hypoxemia) may require the administration of oxygen.
 Shock and low blood pressure (hypotension) associated with HPS may be treated with drugs (i.e., dopamine and norepinephrine) to increase blood flow and thus improve blood and oxygen delivery to organs.
+In severe patients, Extra Corporeal Membrane Oxygenation (ECMO) therapy could be offered in specialized centers and may be the only chance of survival.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.